 Journal of Neurophysiology

 Wu, Jie and Fisher, Robert S., "Hyperthermic Spreading Depressions In The Immature Rat Hippocampal Slice" (2000).
-Neurobiology.
+Translational Neuroscience.
 433.